Category

 A phase requiring greater ingenuity to expand the user base

 As mentioned at the outset, non-users of paid video services still constitute the majority, with two out of three people not using them.
-To reach these consumers, we believe we have entered a stage requiring tailored approaches and initiatives for each individual's stage.
+To reach these consumers, we believe we have entered a stage requiring tailored approaches and initiatives for each individual consumer's stage.
 This involves proposing services that gradually guide users: first to free service use, then to temporary or limited paid use, and finally to stable subscription-based service use.
 It also involves combining programs that encourage "dormant users" – those who once used the service but have since stopped – to consider using it again.

 【"Second Survey on Paid Video Service Usage" Overview】